 Additionally, comments provided during a conference call with a group of environmental stakeholders, and through personal communications with individual stakeholders were considered.
 The US Forest Service also reviewed the documents and provided comments on whether on how the proposed requirements could be applied.

-2. Summary of key issues raised and how they were addressed
+2. Summary of key issues raised and how they were addressed in the development of the 'forest testing' draft

 General -